What is hypnobirthing?

 I always tell people on my course that it isn’t enough just to attend for one day then go home and forget it all.
 To get the most of out it, you need to go home and practice!
 You should listen to your hypnobirthing tracks as often as possible, particularly in the last few weeks.
 You should spend time practising the relaxation techniques, on your own as well as with your birth partner.
 We discuss ways to help baby get into a good position for a smoother birth and that is something you should be aware of throughout the rest of your pregnancy.

-You also have my full support after the course and can contact me by email for support or to ask questions.
+You have my full support after the course and can contact me for support or to ask questions.
 My past clients will attest to the fact that I always go the extra mile for them :)

 Does hypnobirthing work?